Prof. Facundo Manes

 In 2018 he created a center for neurorehabilitation in the heart of Buenos Aires.
 This institute also supports entrepreneurs in fields related to science and technology in an “antidisciplinary” culture ecosystem.

 Besides his contribution to medicine and science, Dr. Manes is deeply involved in disseminating the importance of knowledge in Latin America.
-Dr. Manes is convinced that the wealth of a country is measured through the value of human capital, education, science, and technology; and that in the said factors lies the basis of social development.
+Since December 2021, he is a national Congressman and the President of the Committee on Science, Innovation, and Technology of the Argentinian Parliament.
+His commitment is to work towards a long-term vision based on the idea that the wealth of a country is measured through the value of human capital, education, science and technology; and that in said factors lies the basis of social development.
+He also believes science has something to contribute to politics.
+The more solid the bridge between science and state decisions, the closer we will be to a democratic, modern and developed society.